GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/decouple-systems.md

 1. Are **black boxes** that are fed data and produce some output.
 They don't care where they get the data from.
 1. **Don't know anything about the outside world**.

 This makes them **independent** and **reusable** across projects.
 This also makes them **compose**.
-We can create complex systems using **aggregation**: by adding several decoupled nodes to a scene and using them from a parent node.
+We can create complex systems using **aggregation** by adding several decoupled nodes to a scene and using them from a parent node.
+This means you can remove any of the nodes below the parent and the scene will still work without errors.

-See the Player in our [Godot Platformer 2D project](//github.com/GDQuest/godot-platformer-2d).
-It's an aggregate of scenes: you can remove any of the nodes in the screenshot below and the player will still work without errors.
+For an example of this, see the Player in our [Godot Platformer 2D project](//github.com/GDQuest/godot-platformer-2d).

 {{< figure src="../img/aggregation-player-scene-tree.png" >}}

 {{% notice note %}}
 In Object-Oriented Programming, **aggregation** is a type of **association** between objects.
-Aggregation means that one object, our `Player` in the example above, uses others, like the `Hook` or the `CameraRig`.
-The `Hook` and the `CameraRig` can keep working even if we remove the association with the `Player` node.
+In the example above, the `Player` object uses other objects such as the `Hook` or the `CameraRig` but these can still work even if we remove the association with the `Player` node.
 {{% /notice %}}

 ### Every building-block scene should run by itself without errors

-**If you save a branch as an independent scene, it should run without any errors on its own**, this is the golden rule.
+**If you save a branch as an independent scene, it should run without any errors on its own**.

-Godot relies on its node tree, a recursive data structure: if we pick any node in the tree, this node, together with all of its children, is a tree itself.
+Godot relies on its node tree.
+It's a recursive data structure such that we can pick any node in the tree with all of its children and this is a tree itself.
 You can consider each branch of the scene tree as an independent scene.

 {{< figure
     src="../img/scene_tree.png"